*Post contains affiliate links.

 Free Standing Water Filters for Refrigerators

-If you do not have a water filter built into your refrigerator, there are still a number of options available.
+If you don’t have a water filter built into your refrigerator, there are still a number of options available.

-The traditional water filter pitchers will fit into many refrigerators, or if you would rather ditch the plastic, try a glass water filter jug – again, these will fit into many refrigerators, especially if there is a dedicated area designed for bottles or taller free-standing objects.
+The traditional water pitcher filters will fit into many refrigerators, or if you would rather ditch the plastic, try a glass water filter jug – again, these will fit into many refrigerators, especially if there is a dedicated area designed for bottles or taller free-standing objects.

 Another option is to use a Binchotan Charcoal water filter – these are actually really easy to make yourself too if you have a spare jug lying around and buy a stick or 2 of Binchotan charcoal.